 How To Monitor The Progress Of Data Through A Pipe Using ‘pv’ Command

 Picture this scenario.
-You are attempting to copy a large file from one directory to another or one system to another through command line.
+You are trying to copy a large file from one directory to another or one system to another through command line.
 As you probably know, you will not see any indication of copy task if you’re using ‘cp’ command.
 You’ll just see an empty screen.
-You can’t be sure whether the copy process is going on or not, until the copy process is done.
+You can’t be sure whether the copy process is going on or not, until the copy process is completed.
 In such cases, you can use pv command to monitor the progress of data.
 The pv, acronym of pipe viewer, command allows a user to see the progress of data through a pipeline, by giving the following information:

 - total time elapsed,